-The Group recorded revenue of approximately HK\$220.8 million during the Period, as compared to the revenue of approximately HK\$263.6 million for the year ended 31 December 2022.
-The decrease in revenue was approximately HK\$42.8 million or 16.2% when compared to the previous financial year.
+The Group recorded revenue of approximately HK\$120.0 million during the Period, as compared to the revenue of approximately HK\$220.8 million for the year ended 31 December 2023.
+The decrease in revenue was approximately HK\$100.8 million or 45.7% when compared to the previous financial year.
 It was primarily attributable to the decrease in the revenue of semiconductor business.

-During the Period, the revenue of broadband infrastructure and smart domain segment contributed by Guangzhou Weaving Group amounted to approximately HK\$42.8 million during the Period, compared to the revenue of approximately HK\$47.6 million for the year ended 31 December 2022.
-The decrease of approximately HK\$4.8 million or 10.1% was mainly because there were less projects for broadband infrastructure construction and smart domain solution during the Period.
+During the Period, the revenue of broadband infrastructure and smart domain segment contributed by Guangzhou Weaving Group amounted to approximately HK\$34.6 million during the Period, compared to the revenue of approximately HK\$42.9 million for the year ended 31 December 2023.
+The decrease of approximately HK\$8.3 million or 19.3% was mainly because there were less projects for broadband infrastructure construction and smart domain solution during the Period.

-For semiconductor business, both manufacturing and trading segments affected from the slowly recovery of global economy and the semiconductor market in 2023.
-Furthermore, the traditional market of consumer electronic products like smartphone and personal computer, after a period of high economic growth in prior period, showed insufficient impetus impacted by the factors of increasing concern on inflation and the rise of interest rate.
-This significantly affected the performance of both manufacturing and trading segments in 2023.
-As a result, the total revenue from the semiconductor business for the Period amounted to approximately HK\$177.9 million, representing a slight decrease of approximately HK\$38.0 million or 17.6%, as compared to the total revenue of approximately HK\$215.9 million for the year ended 31 December 2022.
+In 2024, the semiconductor business faced intensified challenges as the global economy and semiconductor market stagnated further, with no signs of recovery.
+Aggressive interest rate hikes and persistent inflation deepened demand weakness, particularly in traditional consumer electronics such as smartphones and personal computers, which declined more sharply than in 2023.
+As a result, the total revenue from the semiconductor business for the Period amounted to approximately HK\$85.4 million, representing a decrease of approximately HK\$92.6 million or 52.0%, as compared to the total revenue of approximately HK\$178.0 million for the year ended 31 December 2023.

-On the other hand, the Group recorded revenue of approximately HK\$92.5 million from sales of its self-manufactured semiconductors, representing a decrease of approximately HK\$30.3 million or 24.7% as compared to that of approximately HK\$122.8 million for the year ended 31 December 2022.
+On the other hand, the Group recorded revenue of approximately HK\$55.0 million from sales of its selfmanufactured semiconductors, representing a decrease of approximately HK\$37.5 million or 41% as compared to that of approximately HK\$92.5 million for the year ended 31 December 2023.

 The Group's trading of semiconductors primarily complements sales of self-manufactured semiconductors when it provides solution kits services to its customers.
-During the Period, the Group's revenue derived from its trading of semiconductors amounted to approximately HK\$85.5 million, representing a decrease of approximately HK\$7.7 million or 8.3% as compared to that of approximately HK\$93.2 million for the year ended 31 December 2022.
+During the Period, the Group's revenue derived from its trading of semiconductors amounted to approximately HK\$30.4 million, representing a decrease of approximately HK\$55.1 million or 64.4% as compared to that of approximately HK\$85.5 million for the year ended 31 December 2023.